NCAR/tiegcm/doc/userguide/diags.rst

 and is printed to stdout by a model run (ordering of the fields in the text table may be different than in the below table).

+Also note that prognostic variables that are saved on the primary histories can also be saved on secondary histories by adding the short name to SECFLDS.
+See :ref:`Primary History Fields <primaryfields>` for a table of the prognostic fields.

 .. _diag_fields:

 ============================== ====================================== ============ ==========